-- Teach your child that learning is not confined to school and that every new experience broadens life. - Always be positive.
-Don't set your child up for negative attitudes by saying how much you disliked school or a particular subject. - Read to your child. - Talk to your child about numbers and identify the geometric shapes inside and outside your home. - Set a good example by reading more than you watch television. - Encourage family discussions about current events, friends, hobbies, family life, or any subject that will engage all family members. - Visit the library regularly.
-Also, take routine trips to the museum, zoo, planetarium, or other places where hands-on learning is available. - Play games that require counting. - Attend school meetings and activities. - Ask your child questions about his or her day at school and pay attention to the answers, verbal and nonverbal. - Play counting games during regular activities (i.e.: count the number of steps to the door, count the number of red cars you see as you go down the road). - Play card games (i.e.: deal a card to teacher player player with the higher value wins both cards, Go Fish, etc.).
+- Teach your child that learning is not confined to school and that every new experience broadens life. - Attend a live performance together or go to an art gallery. - Always be positive.
+Don't set your child up for negative attitudes by saying how much you disliked school or a particular subject. - Read to your child. - Share your favorite musical styles, songs or artists with your child. - Ask your child what their favorite songs are and how the songs make them feel. - o Explore a new style of music together to see if you like it. - Tell your child about your past musical experiences.
+Did you learn to play an instrument?
+Take piano lessons?
+Play guitar or participate in a drum circle?
+What music classes did you take in school? - Sing and dance together! - Talk to your child about numbers and identify the geometric shapes inside and outside your home. - Set a good example by reading more than you watch television. - Encourage family discussions about current events, friends, hobbies, family life, or any subject that will engage all family members. - Visit the library regularly.
+Also, take routine trips to the museum, zoo, planetarium, or other places where hands-on learning is available. - Play games that require counting. - Attend school meetings and activities. - Ask your child questions about his or her day at school and pay attention to the answers verbal and nonverbal. - Play counting games during regular activities (i.e.: count the number of steps to the door, count the number of red cars you see as you go down the road). - Play card games (i.e. deal a card to each player the player with the higher value wins both cards, Go Fish, etc.).

-On the following pages of this resource, a variety of activities are detailed that you can use to help your child work toward developing the skills that will be used in kindergarten...and beyond.
+On the following pages of this resource, you will find a variety of activities you can use to help your child work toward developing the skills that will be used in kindergarten and beyond.
 When working with your child, please keep the following in mind:

-- ➤ Working with mom, dad, or another adult should be a fun experience.
-Game situations provide a comfortable, non-threatening atmosphere where positive learning can take place. - > Singing and creating artworks reinforce early developmental skills and make learning fun! - ➤ A variety of activities teaching the same skill can keep a child from becoming bored and provide a more permanent impression. - Reading with and to your child each day is important.
-Exploring math skills through cooking, counting, looking at clocks, recognizing coins, and shopping is also helpful. - ➤ Young children make many connections when they participate in meaningful activities.
+- Working with mom, dad, or another adult should be a fun experience.
+Game situations provide a comfortable, non-threatening atmosphere where positive learning can take place. - Singing and creating artworks reinforce early developmental skills and make learning fun! - A variety of activities teaching the same skill can keep a child from becoming bored and provide a more permanent impression. - Reading with and to your child each day is important.
+Exploring math skills through cooking, counting, looking at clocks, recognizing coins, and shopping is also helpful. - Young children make many connections when they participate in meaningful activities.
 Integrated activities that connect several types of learning are particularly effective for preschool children.
 These experiences provide stimulation for several portions of the brain and make additional connections that extend learning.